rey-apas/school-login-phishing-demo/README.md

 - Uses `crypto.subtle.digest('SHA-256')` for hashing and `crypto.subtle.encrypt('AES-GCM')` for ciphertext generation.
 - Preview text is built from `textContent` only; no raw inputs are sent to servers.
 - Download exports the preview text as-is (blob URL revoked after use).

+## Screenshots

+### Exported Data Preview
+- **exported-data-preview-HTTPS.png** – Shows what the exported data looks like if the user “victim” enables HTTPS.
+- **exported-data-preview-NO-HTTPS.png** – Shows what the exported data looks like if the user does **not** enable HTTPS.

+### Login Portal with Attacker Simulation
+- **login-portal-with-simulated-HTTPS.png** – Side-by-side view of the login portal and the simulated attacker interface with HTTPS enabled.
+- **login-portal-with-simulated-NO-HTTPS.png** – Side-by-side view of the login portal and the simulated attacker interface with HTTPS disabled.

 ### Exported Data — HTTPS (simulated)
 ![Export preview — HTTPS](images/exported-data-preview-HTTPS.png)
 *Export preview when "Simulate HTTPS" is enabled: shows ciphertext and metadata only (no plaintext).*